textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

     </table>
 </div>

 It is possible that a given administration plugin may introduce finer rights control, which would alter the access pattern suggested in Table 4.
 For example, a developer may design an administration plugin that allows a Copy Editor or Staff Writer to have limited rights to the plugin's configuration functionality.
-If that plugin has a panel under Extensions, those two lower user roles will see the [Extensions region](/administration/extensions-region)  and only the associated plugin’s panel.
+If that plugin has a panel under Extensions, those two lower user roles will see the [Extensions region](/administration/extensions-region)  and only the associated plugin's panel.

 ## Limited access specifications